-At 5:15 p.m., the entire camp will gather at the amphitheater for Staff Introductions.
+At 7:00 p.m., the entire camp will gather at the amphitheater for Staff Introductions and Opening Campfire.
 The Summer Staff will introduce themselves to Campers and go over Silver Lake rules, policies, and procedures, including the boundaries of camp, areas that are off-limits to Campers, and safety information about special activities.
+We'll create a general all camp covenant.
+We'll sing a few songs to get everyone in the spirit of camp and the chaplain will lead a closing.